bgeorges/owc-nas/setup.md

 1. Using Cockpit
 2. Command line

-### Add physycal disks
+### Create physycal volumes
-first check if they are here
+first check if they show up after adding them to the OWC enclosure.
+The connection is using thunderbolt 3, which fedora 33 supported out of the box.
 ```bash
 $ sudo lsblk -f
 ```